Justa and Rufina

-Saints Justa and Rufina (Ruffina) (Santa Justa y Santa Rufina) are venerated as martyrs.
+Justa and Rufina (Ruffina) (Justa y Rufina) are venerated as martyrs and saints.
 They are said to have been martyred at Hispalis (Seville) during the 3rd century.

-Only St. Justa (sometimes "Justus" in early manuscripts) is mentioned in the Martyrologium Hieronymianum (93), but in the historical martyrologies.
+Only Justa (sometimes "Justus" in early manuscripts) is mentioned in the Martyrologium Hieronymianum (93), but in the historical martyrologies.
 Rufina is also mentioned, following the legendary Acts.
 The two saints are highly honored in the Mozarabic Liturgy.

-Legend
+Hagiography

 Their legend states that they were sisters and natives of Seville who are said to have lived in the neighborhood of Triana.
 Justa was born in 268 AD, Rufina in 270 AD, of a poor but pious Christian family.
 They made fine earthenware pottery for a living, with which they supported themselves and helped many of the city's poor.
 Like many other merchants, they sold their pottery from booths set up out of doors where people could see their wares.
 During a pagan festival, they refused to sell their wares for use in these celebrations.
 In anger, locals broke all of their dishes and pots.
 Justa and Rufina retaliated by smashing an image of Venus.
 They were immediately arrested.

 The city's prefect, Diogenianus, ordered them to be imprisoned.
 Failing to convince them to renounce their faith, he had them tortured on the rack and with iron hooks.

 They were then forced to walk barefoot to the Sierra Morena; when this did not break their resolve, they were imprisoned without water or food.
 Justa died first.
 Her body, thrown into a well, was later recovered by the Bishop Sabinus.
 Diogenianus believed that the death of Justa would break the resolve of Rufina.
 Rufina refused to renounce her faith and was thus thrown to the lions.
 However the lions in the amphitheatre refused to attack Rufina, remaining as docile as house cats.
 Infuriated, Diogenianus had Rufina's neck broken and her body burned.
 Her remains were recovered by Sabinus and buried alongside her sister.